UKHomeOffice/playbook/index.md

 id: index
 ---

 A collection of guides and resources to help you whilst working remotely.
+You can contribute by <a href="mailto:remoteworking@digital.homeoffice.gov.uk>">emailing us</a>.

 ## General remote guides
 - [National Cyber Securty Centre (NCSC): Homeworking](https://www.ncsc.gov.uk/guidance/home-working)